2010 Munster Senior Football Championship

 The 2010 Munster Senior Football Championship was that year's installment of the annual Munster Senior Football Championship held under the auspices of the Munster GAA.
-It was won by Kerry who defeated Limerick in the final.
-It was Limerick's second consecutive appearance in the final and their second consecutive loss.
-Limerick had not won a Munster title since 1896.
+Kerry won the title, defeating Limerick in the final.
+It was Limerick's second consecutive appearance in the final and a second consecutive loss.
+Limerick had not won a Munster SFC title since 1896.

 The winning Kerry team received the Munster Championship Cup, and automatically advanced to the quarter-final stage of the 2010 All-Ireland Senior Football Championship.